zleba/Frixione/README.md

 ./MAINPH < PH.steer
 ```

-PH and HD denotes the direct and resolved component.
+PH and HD denote the direct and resolved component.